Police Intelligence Department

-The Police Intelligence Department (PID) is a staff department of the Singapore Police Force (SPF).
-Its primary purpose is to collate and analyse information obtained from the various departments of the SPF, as well as other sources, to support law enforcement activities in Singapore.
-The department is also the staff authority on matters relating to intelligence in the Singapore Police Force (SPF).
+The Police Intelligence Department (PID) is the national staff police intelligence department of the Singapore Police Force (SPF).
+Its primary purpose is to collate and analyse information obtained from the various departments of the SPF, as well as other sources, to support law enforcement activities in Republic of Singapore.

+The department is also the staff authority on matters relating to counterintelligence within the SPF, crimes intelligence gathering in the SPF, intelligence-led counterterrorism, and serving as the police intelligence liaison with Interpol and law enforcement agencies in neighboring countries.

 History

 On 1 April 1973, the Criminal Intelligence Unit (Abbreviation: CIU) was set up within the Criminal Investigation Department (Abbreviation: CID) to support CID's investigation efforts.
 It was then realised that there was a tremendous amount of valuable information that can be obtained from the land divisions.
 In October 1988, the Intelligence Division was set up within the CID following a reorganisation of the CIU structure.

-On 28 March 1996, the Intelligence Division was upgraded to a full-fledged department in the SPF, marking the division's progress and reflecting its value and contribution in the fight against crime.
-Past directors include Hoong Wee Teck the incumbent Police Commissioner.
+On 28 March 1996, the Intelligence Division was upgraded to a full-fledged department in the SPF, marking the division's progress and reflecting its value and contribution in the fight against crimes.
+Past directors include Hoong Wee Teck, who is the incumbent Police Commissioner.